 - Loss of quality of life

-Why should you hire an attorney after a car accident?
+Why hire a car accident lawyer?

 After a car accident, your insurance company will do everything in their power to shift the blame for the accident and reduce your compensation.
 An experienced attorney will take the following actions and more to ensure that you get the compensation that you deserve.

 - Identify all of the potential sources of compensation after an accident.

 - Determine and document all losses from an accident.
 These will be proven to the insurance companies to get you the compensation you deserve.